How to Eat Like a Local in New York City

 Splurge wisely

 New Yorkers know that eating out doesn’t have to break the bank—that’s what paying rent is for!—which is one reason why neighborhoods big on cheap eats, like the East Village and Chinatown, are so popular.
 But visitors here owe it to themselves to have at least one delicious, high-end, multicourse, reserve-far-in-advance meal at one of the city’s upper-echelon restaurants—think Eleven Madison Park, Gramercy Tavern, Daniel, Blue Hill, Per Se, Chef’s Table at Brooklyn Fare.
-If those are out of financial reach, consider visiting a top restaurant at a less expensive time of day, like Maialino for breakfast, Red Rooster Harlem for brunch (or midnight brunch), or The NoMad for lunch.
+If those are out of financial reach, consider visiting a top restaurant at a less expensive time of day, like Maialino for breakfast or Red Rooster Harlem for brunch.

 Pastrami at Katz’s, a perennial favorite